 Best phones by brand

-When it comes to defining a 'cheap' phone, we've used £200 as the cut off point.
+Bear in mind: when it comes to defining a 'cheap' phone, we've used £200 as the cut off point.
 That might be a little meaty for some, so we've made sure there are some lower-cost models in the list too, but when the above brands all are pushing towards the £1000 mark, you can see that 'cheap' means something rather different now.

 1. Huawei P Smart (2019)